Physics at the Edge: Benchmarking Quantisation Techniques and the Edge TPU for Neutrino Interaction Recognition

 \section{Introduction}

 Over the last decade, \gls{ai} has played a revolutionary role in science, including particle physics \cite{Schwartz2021Modern, BhattacherjeeMukherjee2024}.
 In particular, advanced \glspl{cnn} have reshaped the way pattern recognition is performed in experiments, allowing for accuracy and latency\footnote{In this work, the term latency refers to end-to-end inference time per sample, not communication delay.
 Latency and speed are used interchangeably throughout this paper.} never obtained before \cite{liu2020deeplearningbasedkinematicreconstructiondune}.
 This includes \gls{ai} for fast triggering, where rare signatures need to be detected in very short timescales \cite{UBOLDI2022166371, Albrecht2025TriggerLHC}.
 Traditionally, advanced \gls{ai} algorithms have been trained and deployed on \glspl{gpu}\cite{Krupa_2021}.
 They provide great performance in terms of speed \cite{wang2019benchmarkingtpugpucpu}, but \glspl{gpu} are expensive and have a high power consumption \cite{Godoy_2025, falk2025flopsfootprintsresourcecost}.
 This translates into greater electrical power required by the device and the cooling system, and unsustainable environmental heating.
 The impact of \gls{ai} on the environment is considered one of the biggest issues of this decade \cite{ wegmeth2025greenrecommendersystemsunderstanding, Pathania_2025, ALNAFRAH2025126813, Wang2024AIenvironment, elsworth2025measuringenvironmentalimpactdelivering, falk2025carboncradletograveenvironmentalimpacts, Nik2025DecodingEnergy}, and solving this remains on the priority list of many strategic white papers \cite{Elvira2024SnowmassComputing, Caron_2026}.
 Another issue is that they cannot be mounted close to the detector or source of data, but are often stored in datacentres away from it; this is the case for experiments at the \gls{fnal} \cite{savard2023optimizinghighthroughputinference} and the \gls{cern} \cite{Suarez_2025}.
-Some attempts have been made to attach \glspl{gpu} to the experiment, such as in the case of the \gls{lhcb} experiment with radiation-tolerant \glspl{gpu} \cite{Kholoimov_2025}.
-Edge \gls{ai} could be a solution to these problems, since Edge \gls{ai} devices have very low power consumption \cite{MUHOZA2023100930, tu2023deepen2023energydatasetsedge} and are designed to be deployed directly where data is generated.
-Examples of their usage can be found in satellites \cite{Shi_2025}, \gls{uav} \cite{girgin2025edgeaidroneautonomousconstruction}, and even medicine \cite{Prabha2026EdgeAIHealthcare}.
-Very recently, physicists have also started to explore the potential of edge \gls{ai} for future detectors \cite{gonski2026machinelearningheterogeneousedge}.
+A recent attempt to solve this problem has been to use radiation-tolerant \glspl{fpga}s to perform \gls{ml} tasks on the \gls{lhcb} experiment \cite{govorkova2026enablinglowlatencymachinelearning}.